Ulric Haynes: Academia

 Haynes was a visiting lecturer at the Harvard Business School from 1968 to 1972.
 He has also lectured at Stanford Business School.
 He was the president of the State University of New York College at Old Westbury.
 He was dean of the Frank G. Zarb School of Business and the executive dean of university international relations at Hofstra University from 1996 till his retirement in 2003.
 He is an adjunct professor of international relations at Rollins College and the University of Central Florida.
 Haynes says that "contact with students" is what he likes most about teaching.

 He holds honorary doctorates from Indiana University, Butler University, John Jay College, Fisk University, Alabama State University, Mercy College, and Amherst College.

 Haynes is also a member of the American Academy of Diplomacy.

 Personal life and death

 Haynes was married to the former Yolande Toussaint and had two children.

-He died on August 21, 2020, at the age of 89.
+He died from COVID-19 on August 21, 2020, at the age of 89.